Karma678/LE__LE_LE/README.md

 # LE_ETERNALISM

-A SillyTavern extension that analyzes the current scene of your roleplay before the AI replies, activates the right rules for the moment, and polishes the final message.
+A SillyTavern extension for creating macro variables that are included via contextual analysis.

 ![Screenshot placeholder: extension settings panel]()